SixdegreeLab/MasteringChainAnalytics/en/ch17/ch17-mev-analysis-uniswap.md

 From this, we can further compare the transaction count, transaction amount of MEV robots, and regular users; the proportion of MEV transaction count and transaction volume for each trading pair in Uniswap:

-To distinguish whether it is an MEV robot, we still judge by the label table, we only need to judge whether the `taker` is in `arbitrage_traders` to distinguish whether it is an arbitrage robot.
+To distinguish whether it is an MEV robot, we still judge by the label table; we only need to judge whether the `taker` is in `arbitrage_traders` to distinguish whether it is an arbitrage robot.

 ```sql
 with arbitrage_traders as (